n0kovo/termStopWatch/README.md

 `termstopwatch` is not just a stopwatch; it's an experience.
 Written in Go, this terminal app manifests the future of time-keeping through the cutting-edge technology of ASCII art.
 Yes, we went there.

-### Features So Magical, They'll Turn You Into a Newt:
+### Features so magical, they'll turn you into a newt:

 * **Stopwatch Reimagined**
   * Behold the sheer elegance of elapsed time ticking away — in beautifully hand-crafted ASCII art.<br /><br />